compact21/watchdog_mbim/README.md

 If anyone wants to contribute, they know how to contact me... (see Openwrt forum)

-I prefer to put all the scripts in root as I don't need to add anything else to /etc/sysupgrade.conf so that they are preserved by sysupgrade
+I prefer to put all the scripts in "/root" directory as I don't need to add anything else to /etc/sysupgrade.conf so that they are preserved by sysupgrade

 What to do: